iAdramelk/blog/content/blog/2020-01-17-january-20-dvc-heartbeat.md

 ## News

--We were honored to be named a
-[Project of the Year](https://ods.ai/awards/2019/) by Open Data Science, Russia's largest community of data scientists and machine learning practitioners.
+We were honored to be named a [Project of the Year](https://ods.ai/awards/2019/) by Open Data Science, Russia's largest community of data scientists and machine learning practitioners.
 Check out our ⭐️incredibly shiny trophy⭐️!

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">DVC is the &quot;project of the year&quot; according to <a href="https://twitter.com/odsai_en?ref_src=twsrc%5Etfw">@odsai_en</a>!<br>😱🏆🎉<br>Open Data Science the largest DS community we know, with over 40K active members, great courses and it&#39;s own conf Data Fest.<br>Many thanks to the organizers and voters!<br>This is the best surprize gift for the team!!🥳 <a href="https://t.co/LZgewjM582">pic.twitter.com/LZgewjM582</a></p>&mdash; 🦉DVC (@DVCorg) <a href="https://twitter.com/DVCorg/status/1209544709930016768?ref_src=twsrc%5Etfw">December 24, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

--DVC hit **100 individual contributors** on Github!
+DVC hit **100 individual contributors** on Github!
 To celebrate, we picked 3 of our favorite pull requests around the 100-mark to give prizes to.
 Meet our
 winners: [Vera Sativa](https://github.com/verasativa/),
 [Vít Novotný](https://twitter.com/tweetiko), and